statgen/savvy/README.md

 Interface to various variant calling formats.

-#Examples
+#Example Usage
-Some of the functions/classes in these examples are not yet implemented but are here to show direction of where library is going.
+Some of the functions and classes in these examples are not yet implemented but are here to show direction of where library is going.

 ## Iterate Markers in Single File
 ```c++